MGApcDev/MGApcDevCom/README.md

 3. Create database:
   3a.
 Create empty database and run through the drupal install process 3b.
 Or use existing database and copy existing files folder to: `/sites/default/`
-4. There you go --> run update.php just in case and you should be good to go
+4. There you go --> run drupal's `update.php` just in case and you should be good to go

 ## Usage
 Do whatever you want.. obviously my templates will only be usefull if you're using the same content types